singingwolfboy/netlify-home/_posts/2016-01-05-a-step-by-step-nanoc-on-netlify.md

 #### 2. Setup gemfile
 Before you compile the site or do anything, make sure you have Bundler installed!
-Open up a terminal window, locate your site
+Using the command  `bundler -v` will let you know what version (if any) is installed.

-If you don't, it's `gem install bundler` in a terminal window from the root of your site.
+If you don't, it can be easily installed from terminal using `gem install bundler`

 Let bundler initialize the site with the following command in terminal, from the root of your Nanoc site folder (cd my-nanoc-site):